plotly/plotly.github.io/_posts/fundamentals/2015-04-24-dates-time-series-and-timestamp.md

 meta_description: Learn how to use dates, time series, and timestamp formats with Plotly graphs.
 Plotly is the easiest and fastest way to make and share graphs online.
 popularity: featured
 carouselimageurl:
-actioncall: How to use dates, time series, and timestamp formats in Plotly 2.0
+actioncall: How to use dates, time series, and timestamp formats in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=empet:55

 otherlang: Know how to program?
 Learn more about time series for [Python](https://plot.ly/python/time-series/) or [R](https://plot.ly/r/time-series/).